Jazzar Pasha: Early career in Syria

 Information about al-Jazzar between 1768 and 1770 is unclear; according to historian Thomas Philipp, he "may have drifted through Anatolia to Aleppo".
 According to the chronicler al-Jabarti, al-Jazzar returned to Egypt and allied himself with a Bedouin tribe to confront Ali Bey, but fled the province for a second time.
 However, by 1770 it was clear that al-Jazzar was in Deir al-Qamar, a Druze village in Mount Lebanon.
 He was impoverished there to the point that he was forced to sell his clothes in order buy food.
 He was then taken into the care of Yusuf Shihab, the emir of Mount Lebanon and leader of the region's Druze clans, who took an interest in al-Jazzar.
 For an undefined period of time, al-Jazzar remained in Mount Lebanon before searching for employment in the coastal cities.
 He did not have success finding work and left for Damascus, where he was also unable to gain employment.
 For a third time, al-Jazzar traveled to Egypt, this time to retrieve money and other valuables from his home in Azbakiya.
 To avoid detection by the authorities, he dressed as an Armenian.
 His trip to Egypt was short and he subsequently returned to Syria.

-In 1772, the Ottoman commander-in-chief of the Syrian provinces, Uthman Pasha al-Wakil, and Emir Yusuf besieged Sidon to oust the forces of Zahir al-Umar, the virtually autonomous Arab ruler of Palestine, and Nasif al-Nassar, the powerful Shia Muslim sheikh of Jabal Amil.
-Zahir consequently requested the Russian fleet to bombard Beirut, which was under Emir Yusuf's control, to distract the Ottoman forces.
+In 1772, the Ottoman commander-in-chief of the Syrian provinces, Uthman Pasha al-Wakil, and Emir Yusuf besieged Sidon to oust the forces of Sheikh Daher al-Umar, the Arab strongman of northern Palestine, and Nasif al-Nassar, a powerful Shia Muslim sheikh in Jabal Amil.
+Daher consequently requested the Russian fleet bombard Beirut, which was under Emir Yusuf's control, to distract the Ottoman forces.
 The siege was lifted in June prior to the Russians' arrival in Beirut.
 On 18 June, the Russians began to bombard Beirut, but Emir Yusuf paid them to end their assault on 28 June.
-Fearing that Zahir would occupy Beirut, Emir Yusuf requested al-Wakil to bolster Beirut's defenses.
+Fearing that Daher would occupy Beirut, Emir Yusuf requested al-Wakil bolster Beirut's defenses.
 In response, al-Wakil dispatched al-Jazzar with a force of Maghrebi soldiers and appointed him muhafiz (garrison commander) of Beirut.
 Al-Jazzar upgraded Beirut's fortifications.
 According to Philipp, "Beirut became the first stepping stone of Ahmad Pasha al-Jazzar's career in Syria".